caochao39/tarerobotics/docs/source/simulation_system_setup.rst

 System with Route Planner
 -------------

 The route planner conducts planning in the global environment and guides the vehicle to navigate to a goal point.
-To launch the system with route planner, use the command line below.
+To launch the system with route planner, use the command lines below.

 .. code-block:: console